wallyflowers/source/README.md

 - Perform thorough bug testing and resolution to ensure network stability
 - Prepare well-documented, modular, and accessible codebase for release

+## Consensus of Quality

+The PULSE network introduces a novel consensus mechanism that deviates from traditional approaches.
+Instead of seeking consensus across the entire network, the Consensus of Quality mechanism facilitates the formation of clusters of nodes that share a similar sense of relative quality.
+This approach allows for a more dynamic and flexible network structure, where nodes can organically align based on their evaluations of data signals.

+At the core of this mechanism is the ability for nodes to share evaluated data signals with other nodes in the network.
+Each node assesses the quality of the data signals it receives based on its own internal metrics and understanding of Quality.
+When a node encounters data signals from another node that align with its own concept of quality, it can choose to strengthen its connection with that node.

+This is achieved through a quality value assigned to each node's identity within the network.
+When a node finds that another node consistently produces data signals that resonate with its own quality assessment, it can adjust the quality value associated with that node's identity, effectively bringing them "closer" in the network topology.

+As nodes continue to share and evaluate data signals, they form clusters based on their shared sense of quality.
+Nodes with similar quality assessments will gravitate towards each other, creating sub-networks within the larger PULSE network.
+These sub-networks represent a localized consensus of quality, where nodes have a higher degree of agreement on what constitutes valuable and relevant information.

+The Consensus of Quality mechanism offers several benefits:

+1. Scalability: By allowing nodes to form localized consensus groups, the network can scale more efficiently without the need for global consensus on every data signal.

+2. Flexibility: Nodes have the autonomy to adjust their connections based on their evolving understanding of quality, enabling the network to adapt and respond to changing needs and preferences.

+3. Diversity: The mechanism allows for multiple interpretations and expressions of quality to coexist within the network, fostering a rich and diverse ecosystem of ideas and perspectives.

+4. Resilience: The decentralized nature of the consensus mechanism makes the network more resilient to single points of failure or manipulation, as the overall network can continue to function even if some localized consensus groups are compromised.

+To participate in the Consensus of Quality mechanism, nodes in the PULSE network follow these steps:

+1. Evaluate received data signals based on internal quality metrics.
+2. Share evaluated data signals with other nodes in the network.
+3. Observe the quality of data signals received from other nodes.
+4. Adjust the quality value associated with the identity of nodes that consistently produce high-quality signals.
+5. Form connections and clusters with nodes that share a similar sense of quality.

+By embracing the Consensus of Quality mechanism, the PULSE network enables a dynamic and self-organizing approach to information sharing and collaboration.
+This mechanism empowers nodes to collectively explore and refine their understanding of Quality, ultimately leading to the emergence of a more meaningful and valuable network.

 ## An Archetypal Language of Strength

 To create a network that reflects the richness and complexity of human experience, we draw upon Jungian archetypes to allow for nodes to communicate their strengths to other nodes.
 Because each node brings unique qualities and perspective to the network, we define a shared language for communicating about your strengths within the network.